mikemaccana/powershell-profile/README.md

 Aliases for Unix commands, and other useful bits and pieces.

+The details below are minimal, but the names of most commands make things fairly obvious.

-## General useful Windows-specific commands
+## Useful Windows-specific commands

 `edit-powershell-profile`